schneebonus/ESP8266-MQTT-To-433mz-Gateway/README.md

 ### Background information

-- 433mhz sender is expected to be on port 12 of the esp8266 but can be changed by changing "TRANSMIT_PIN"
+- 433mhz sender is expected to be on pin 12 of the esp8266 but can be changed by changing "TRANSMIT_PIN"
 - main loop has to finish every cycle in 10 seconds or the watchdog restarts the device
 - if wifi reconnect fails 5 times in a row, the revice restarts